How to Collect Rent Online Amidst Social Distancing

 As we highly encourage you to stay healthy, wash your hands, and swap handshakes for elbow bumps, we also encourage you to avoid collecting potentially contaminated paper payments.
 Please collect all resident payments digitally moving forward.
 In addition to hygiene, you’ll also benefit from digital rent collection in the following ways:

-Assessing and collecting late fees digitally is much easier than the awkward and gruelling process of hunting down and manually collecting additional late payments from delinquent residents.
+Assessing and collecting late fees digitally is much easier than the awkward and grueling process of hunting down and manually collecting additional late payments from delinquent residents.

 Credit reporting will boost your renewals, which will decrease vacancies, making you look like a rockstar on-site manager.